Angola: Where is Isabel dos Santos' money? – DW – 08/22/2024

 "For four years, we have been waiting for the stolen money to be transferred back to Angola so that it can benefit the most needy Angolans," said one of the signatories, Gulherme Neves, chairman of the human rights organization Associacao Maos Livres (Free Hands Association) in an interview with DW.

-Neves does not understand what is preventing the Angolan and Portuguese authorities from transferring the seized assets of Isabel dos Santos back to Angola.
+Neves does not understand what is preventing the Angolan and Portuguese authorities from transferring the seized assets back to Angola.

 "We demand that both Attorney Generals publicly explain where the problem lies," Neves added.